Super-resolution microscopy: Points accumulation for imaging in nanoscale topography (PAINT)

 DNA-PAINT has been further extended to use regular dyes, where the dynamic binding and unbinding of a dye-labeled DNA probe to a fixed DNA origami is used to achieve stochastic single-molecule imaging.
 DNA-PAINT is no longer limited to environment-sensitive dyes and can measure both the adsorption and the desorption kinetics of the probes to the target.
-The method utilizes the camera blurring effect of moving dyes.
+The method uses the camera blurring effect of moving dyes.
 When a regular dye is diffusing in the solution, its image on a typical CCD camera is blurred because of its relatively fast speed and the relatively long camera exposure time, contributing to the fluorescence background.
 However, when it binds to a fixed target, the dye stops moving; and clear input into the point spread function can be achieved.

 The term for this method is mbPAINT ("mb" standing for motion blur).
 When a total internal reflection fluorescence microscope (TIRF) is used for imaging, the excitation depth is limited to ~100 nm from the substrate, which further reduces the fluorescence background from the blurred dyes near the substrate and the background in the bulk solution.
 Very bright dyes can be used for mbPAINT which gives typical single-frame spatial resolutions of ~20 nm and single-molecule kinetic temporal resolutions of ~20 ms under relatively mild photoexcitation intensities, which is useful in studying molecular separation of single proteins.

+By using a secondary DNA strand that couples to the primary (antibody-conjugated) strand, the fluorescent label can be gently stripped, allowing multiplexed localization of 30 different proteins.
+This method, called SUM-PAINT, has been used to map the localization of synaptic proteins at 5 nm resolution, revealing differences in the architecture of excitatory, inhibitory and mixed synapses.

 The temporal resolution has been further improved (20 times) using a rotational phase mask placed in the Fourier plane during data acquisition and resolving the distorted point spread function that contains temporal information.
 The method was named Super Temporal-Resolved Microscopy (STReM).